walshbr/introduction-to-text-analysis/close-reading/close-reading.md

 > took care of these dishes?
 Thanks.

-Next to the note: a dirty kitchen.
+Next to the note: dirty dishes.
 Was your roommate in a hurry and actually asking you to wash dishes?
 Or were they sarcastically trying to give you grief for not having done your part?
 Lots of questions.
 To imagine responses to them you might employ a range of assumptions and interpretations depending on the scenario:

 **Context**: you have been growing more and more irritated with your roommate for some time now.
 Their actions just really get under your skin: dirty dishes, laundry everywhere, the works.
 They clearly meant the note as an insult.